-Australia is a diverse and fascinating country, with an Indigenous population dating back many thousands of years.
+Australia is a diverse and fascinating country, with an Aboriginal population dating back many thousands of years.
 This very basic overview is our starting point for international students wanting to know more about the nation’s background.

-Australia’s Indigenous population has lived in the nation for at least 50,000 years.
+Aboriginal Australians have lived in the nation for at least 50,000 years.
 This means they have the oldest living cultural history in the world.
 When the British arrived in 1788, as many as 250 different languages were spoken across the nation.
 The Australian Institute of Aboriginal and Torres Strait Islander Studies has produced this map detailing the languages used across Australia.
 Barani, an Aboriginal word of the Sydney language that means ‘yesterday’, is a project detailing the Aboriginal history of the Sydney area.

 Prior to the arrival of the British, there were between 300,000 and one million Aboriginal people living in Australia.